MarySeph/node-markdown-blog/README.md

-This is the result of following [a tutorial](https://lebcit.github.io/posts/create-a-simple-markdown-based-blog-in-nodejs/#markdown-to-html) by [LebCit](https://github.com/LebCit) on how to create a blog using Markdown files and Node.js.
+This is the result of following [a tutorial](https://lebcit.github.io/posts/create-a-simple-markdown-based-blog-in-nodejs/#markdown-to-html) by [LebCit](https://github.com/LebCit) on how to create a blog using Markdown files and Node.js. <br>
+The tutorial was so concise and easy to follow.
+The code has plenty of notes about what is what for a newbie to JS like me.
+I look forward to use this example to create another markdown-based website!
 ## Other relevant links:
 - [Download Node.js](https://nodejs.org/en/download)
 - [About Execution Policies](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.4#powershell-execution-policies) - I had to change the setting to run scripts.